 The Hindu (Vedic) marriage is a patrimonial affair in which the decisions of the male prevails on behalf of the entity.
 This position is no different in marriages solemnized under Christian, Islamic of Jewish traditions.

 The fact the children were minors at the time of conversion is relevant here.
 Under the common law and legislation, children have no legal capacity.
 It is always a parent who makes that choice as to what religion the child is burdened for in life.
 That could be a single parent, one parent or both in a more harmonious marriage or union.

 WHERE IS THE VICE IN A CONVERSION BETWEEN BELIEVERS ANYWAY?

 Following the dissolution of their marriage, Patmanathan aka Riduan appears to have taken refuge in another set of rules to his advantage.
-Syariah.
+Sharia.
 This gave him and his children an advantage over Indira and her claims.

 Her marriage to Patmanathan is irreconcilably over.
 Her children are likely to be raised in a casteless community whatever the shortcomings of Islam may be.
 They will have open to them greater opportunities, the MIC or Hindraf and the DAP who now seek to interplead have never ever offered her or her community.
 The only exceptions to the conduct of these interpleaders has been to recruit and recognize as equals those upper caste Brahmins and middle class elites.

-Indira Gandhi’s concerns and focus should have been that her children are accessible to her instead of allowing her lawyers and the media to conduct a trial by media against Islam and the Syariah courts.
+Indira Gandhi’s concerns and focus should have been that her children are accessible to her instead of allowing her lawyers and the media to conduct a trial by media against Islam and the Sharia courts.